Richard of Bordeaux: Projected film

 Gielgud tried to make one of his then rare film appearances in the role in the 1930s and teamed with Alexander Korda to produce it, but the project fell through.
 He wrote to Douglas Fairbanks Jr., hoping to interest him in the project, and suggested Lillian Gish for the role of Richard's wife Anne.
 He later tried to persuade Dirk Bogarde to play the part on film in the 1960s, but to no avail.

 In other literature

 In Josephine Tey's novel The Daughter of Time, which is about the reputation of King Richard III, the narrator says of the detective hero Alan Grant that though he was no expert on medieval history, "he had in his youth seen Richard of Bordeaux; four times he had seen it".

-Nicola Upson's detective novel An Expert in Murder, the title of which is a quotation from the play, was published in 2008.
-It weaves a whodunnit plot around the original West End production of Richard of Bordeaux.
-The story involves Josephine Tey and Upson's detective, D.I.
-Archie Penrose, investigating the murder of one of Tey's young fans.
-Gielgud is portrayed under the name "John Terry".
-The novel was serialised on BBC radio in the same year it was published, starring Meg Fraser as Josephine Tey.